 Read on to hear our expert advice on soundproofing a Bitcoin mining rig and what materials to use.

-How To Reduce Sound and Heat in a Bitcoin Mining Rig
+How To build cool and quiet Bitcoin Mining Rig

 Your Bitcoin mining rig is going to be very hot.
 They can easily reach temperatures over 125 degrees.
 Anyone who has run multiple rigs in a room or touched the exterior of a bitcoin mining box knows these things put off serious heat.
 You can’t just let the thing run in your house.
 These rigs have extremely loud fans installed that make a high-pitched noise in order to cool down the machines.
 A “high-pitched noise” doesn’t even do this bloodcurdling scream justice.
 It’s like an aircraft engine had a baby with a finger on a chalkboard, and is attempting to murder you.
 Luckily for you, there are solutions for both cooling down and quieting your Bitcoin mining rig.